Genesis (1999 film)

 Genesis (La genèse) is a 1999 French-Malian drama film directed by Cheick Oumar Sissoko.
 It covers chapters 23 to 37 of the biblical Book of Genesis, with only African actors.
 It was screened in the Un Certain Regard section at the 1999 Cannes Film Festival.

 Plot

 There are three stories.
 First, there is Esau's hatred of his younger brother Jacob for taking his birthright.
 There is also the abduction and rape of their sister Dina by a Canaanite.
 The Canaanite falls in love with Dina and offers to make amends.
 Jacob demands that all the males in his tribe undergo circumcision, which they reluctantly agree to.
-However, while they are still recovering from the operation, they are set upon and slain to the last man.
+While they are still recovering from the operation, they are set upon and slain to the last man.
 Finally, Jacob believes his favorite son, Joseph, to be dead, but later learns that he is alive in Egypt.
 Jacob and Esau settle their differences, and they all set out for Egypt.